Angleito/Angleito.github.io/_posts/2025-03-29-sui-valyrian-steel.md

 > *"Solana is the Theon Greyjoy of crypto - constantly getting its 'sword' chopped off."* - r/CryptoTwitter

 ### Fake Speed, Real Fragility
 Solana's "65,000 TPS" claim?
 Pure theater.
 Their Sealevel runtime prioritizes speed over stability - a tower built on sand.
 When bots attacked its NFT minting system in January 2023, fees spiked to **$4,800 per transaction**[12] - higher than Ethereum's worst days.

+While Solana's Firedancer upgrade[8] promises to mitigate these outages and supposedly process up to 1 million TPS, it remains more theoretical than practical – lipstick on a wight.

 **Sui laughs at these antics.** Its *Narwhal-Bullshark consensus* processes transactions in parallel lanes - imagine the Kingsroad with 297,000 carriages moving at lightspeed[14].
 All for **$0.001 fees**, all finalized before you can say "Hodor."